rodekruis/IBF-river-flood-pipeline/README.md

 ## Scenarios

-You can run the flood pipeline with dummy data that simulate different scenarios.
-For that, use `python run_scenarios.py`:
+You can run the pipeline with dummy data that simulate different scenarios using `python run_scenarios.py`:
 ```
 Usage: run_scenario.py [OPTIONS]